 Pharrell Williams x Adidas Human Race NMD History

-The Hu or Human Race line is mostly inspired by the culture of the Native Americans in North Dakota, specifically the MHA Nation.
-The main theme of the collection is about people from all walks of life and culture coming together and understanding each other.
+The first release of the Pharrell Williams Adidas Human Race line is mostly inspired by the culture of the Native Americans in North Dakota, specifically the MHA Nation.
+Its collection’s main theme was about people from all walks of life and culture coming together and understanding each other.

-The first 2016 release featured a vibrant yellow colorway with the words ‘Human’ on the right foot and ‘Race’ on the left in black.
-This silhouette was built based on the NMD model and had the same NMD sole.
-It also had a very thick Primeknit upper and a unique lacing system.
-A second wave debuted in September with five shades this time: green, scarlet, tangerine, black, and blue.
-Words such as “Species,” “Hu,” “Being,” “Human,” “Race,” and “Man” in either a black or white color can be seen on the upper.
+The 2016 collection featured one vibrant yellow colorway with words in black saying ‘Human’ on the right foot and ‘Race’ on the left.
+This silhouette was built based on Adidas’ NMD model and featured the same NMD soles.
+The sneakers also had very thick Primeknit uppers and a unique lacing system that utilized TPU cages.

 Pharrell Williams x Adidas Human Race NMD Style

 Confidence is key and rocking these kicks relies much on how you carry yourself.
 One of the shoes’ defining characteristics are their adept use of color so don’t be afraid to experiment.
 Whether contrasting or blending with the shades of your clothing, the sneakers are meant to stand out.